iat-cener/tonatiuh/README.md

 ## Tonatiuh's output files format ##

 From version 2.0.1 the format of the outputs of simulations has been changed to be more flexible for post-processing.
-You can find a description of the format [Tonatiuh's output files format] (https://github.com/iat-cener/tonatiuh/wiki/Output-files-format).
+You can find a description of the format [Tonatiuh's output files format](https://github.com/iat-cener/tonatiuh/wiki/Output-files-format) .

 ## Citing Tonatiuh ##